What is a DSO?

 - Payments will be electronically transmitted to HCC ensuring timely posting.
 Payments will be posted 2 to 5 business days from the time payment is initiated.

-How to make a payment - also refer to the downloadable step by step tutorial with pictures: International Payment Tutorial
+How to make a payment - also refer to the downloadable step by step tutorial with pictures: OLD International Payment Tutorial

 Step 1: Initiate your payment quote online